FREQUENTLY ASKED QUESTIONS

 English is used for presentation, course delivery, and learning material.

-You can purchase from Chumbaka by contacting enquiry@chumbaka.asia for the Arduino kits that come with Learning Manuals and a comprehensive set of components.
-See brochure here
+You can purchase directly from Chumbaka by contacting your state Secretariat for Arduino Sets with Learning Manuals and a comprehensive set of components (read brochure here).

 No, this program promotes open-source hardware and software such as Arduino and Raspberry Pi.